 Call a Nevada criminal defense attorney…

 Are you at risk of losing your dental license?
-Call our Las Vegas criminal defense attorneys to talk about your case free of charge.
+Call our Las Vegas criminal defense attorneys to talk about your case.
 We will do everything so you can keep your license and your livelihood.

 Facing discipline in California?
 See our article on California disciplinary actions for dentists.